Academic Advising of the Undergraduate

 - The requirements for both majors must be fulfilled at or before the awarding of the degree.

 A minor is a structured concentration of courses consisting of upper-level courses totaling between 12 and 20 semester hours.
 Rockhurst University offers minors in a number of different areas.
 Minors may be declared when the declaration of major is filed, or may be added or changed at any time; but the minor must be declared by the time of filing for degree candidacy.
 Advice on course selection should be sought early from a faculty member in the intended minor area.
 The specific requirements for minors are outlined in this publication immediately after the description of the major for those disciplines that offer them.
 Lower-division courses may be required in addition to the minimum 12 upper-division hours.
 Students who elect to complete a minor must complete the requirements for both the major and the minor by the time the degree is granted.
-Both the major and the minor will be indicated on the student’s permanent academic record (transcript), but tracks within majors and minors are not recorded on the permanent record.
+Both the major and the minor will be indicated on the student’s permanent academic record (transcript).

 Students in the College of Arts and Sciences and College of Health and Human Services have the option to complete a minor or to complete the “related area” requirement, but they do not need to do both.
 Students earning their degrees in the College of Business, Influence, and Information Analysis or Research College of Nursing must fulfill all degree requirements specific to those degrees, with the option of adding a minor area.
 Courses completed to fulfill Liberal Core requirements may also fulfill minor requirements where appropriate.
 Students may complete more courses in the minor area than are specified for the minor.